European-XFEL/EXtra-foam/docs/analysis_type.rst

    * - *azimuthal integ*
      - 1D Azimuthal integration of average (pulse) image(s) in a train.
      - Azimuthal integration scattering curve.
-     - Sum of the scattering curve.
+     - Sum of the scattering curve, the value of the largest peak in the curve, :math:`q` of the largest peak, and the :math:`q` of the center of mass.